ASYLUM

-In the recent past there have been a number of cases where unique situations have been found to constitute persecution.
+There have been a number of cases where unique situations have been found to constitute persecution.
 These have included cases based on domestic violence, persecution on account of sexual preference, religious practices such as female genital mutilation, and official government policies such as forced sterilization.
-For this reason we would encourage anyone who fears returning to their home country or country of last residence to request a Case e-Valuation.
-With Perez & Associate’s years of experience with asylum cases, including attorneys who themselves have been granted political asylum, we will be able to tell you if your case is suitable for an asylum application.
+For this reason we would encourage anyone who fears returning to their home country or country of last residence to schedule an office, phone, or video conference.
+With Perez & Associate’s years of experience with asylum cases, we will be able to tell you if your case is suitable for an asylum application.

 TIME LIMITS